 To sum up, we have talked about the importance of strengthening your body before hiking.
 Hiking is an amazing activity that can improve your health and the lower body balance.
 There are many ways to achieve this but you have to be prepared beforehand.

 As we already said, make sure to be physically trained before you go on a big hike in the wilderness.
 Do not exert yourself otherwise you might injure some parts of the body.
 Go slowly and gradually increase the weight of your backpack and the distance.
 If you do it properly, soon you will notice the difference.
+For more tips on training for your backpacking trip, see our article for information.

 Have you ever tried any of these exercises?
 Are you an experienced hiker?
 Thanks for reading and if you have any questions, do not hesitate to ask them in the comment section below.